Web Development

 What is Helmet?

-Helmet is a Node.js middleware that helps secure HTTP headers.
-It provides a collection of smaller middleware functions that set HTTP headers to protect your app from well-known web vulnerabilities such as cross-site scripting (XSS), clickjacking, and others.
+Helmet is a Node.js middleware that helps secure your Express.js applications by setting various HTTP headers.
+It is a collection of smaller middleware functions that set security-related HTTP headers.
+These headers can help prevent common vulnerabilities such as cross-site scripting (XSS), clickjacking, and others.

 Installing Helmet